freemocker/btc-wallet/README.md

 # btc-wallet (V1 ready)
 Spring Boot based 2-of-3 multisig wallet implementation for BTC.
-If you find any problem, please open an issue.
+If you find any problem, please open an issue. or you can contact sam@acrosafe.io.

 ## Setup Development Environment
 1. Install PostgreSQL and Java 8.